LLM Enrollment Requirements - 2022

-First Deposit: In order to hold your seat in the Fall 2019 entering class, an initial non-refundable tuition deposit of $500 is due by April 1, 2019.
+First Deposit: In order to hold your seat in the Fall 2022 entering class, an initial non-refundable tuition deposit of $500 is due by April 1, 2022.
 Applicants admitted after April 1st will be subject to a separate deposit deadline.
 Scholarship recipients must submit their first deposits within 30 days of their admission dates.
-Your first deposit must be submitted with the Admissions Response Form (Fall 2019).
+Your first deposit must be submitted with the Admissions Response Form (included in the Admit Packet).

-Second Deposit: In order to hold your seat in the Fall 2019 entering class, a second non-refundable tuition deposit of $500 is required by July 1, 2019, for all new admits.
-A reminder notice and a Reconfirmation Response Form will be sent at the end of May 2019.
+Second Deposit: In order to hold your seat in the Fall 2022 entering class, a second non-refundable tuition deposit of $500 is required by July 1, 2022, for all new admits.
 Applicants admitted after June 15th must submit a combined first and second deposit of $1,000 within three weeks of their admission to USF School of Law.
 The exact due date will be listed in your LLM admission letter.

 Admission deposits are credited towards your fall semester tuition.
 All deposit checks should be made payable to the “University of San Francisco”, and sent to the following address: